 This is another area where an independent third party can help you to take advantage of software tool features to improve your process and procedures.
 For example, they can help you establish common best practices for creating quality resource loaded schedule data with the applicable activity coding so you can create reliable schedule driven time phased budget data in the cost tool.
 The current schedule data can then be the basis for claiming work package earned value in the cost tool as well as producing estimate to complete data.
 Quality estimates to complete are essential for producing credible estimates at completion.

 Another common problem area is managing changes.
 Perhaps the software tool has a built-in change control workflow process with data-backed automated forms designed to help project control teams manage changes and simplify the process.
 If change control is a major gap in your project control system, the software tool can help you to establish an easy to follow process.
-The independent third party can help you create user-focused process and procedures using your toolsets of choice.
+The independent third party can help you create user-focused process and procedures using your earned value management tools of choice.

 Tip #3.
 Do Your Homework